mrki1111/AdBanisher/README.md

 # AdBanisher

-Unmasking and banishing hidden ads from the digital realm, one website at a time.
-Join the fight and contribute to AdBanisher's mission.
+Unmasking and banishing those sneaky ads, one website at a time.
+Join the fight and contribute.

 `A browser extension that detects and blocks hidden ads on websites.
 This project is a beginner's attempt to learn JavaScript and create a useful tool for improving the browsing experience.
 The extension is built using JavaScript and the Chrome Extension API.`